IF YOU HAVEN’T READ BOOKS 1 AND 2

 Victoria shook her head, “No, but we could all do with a cup of tea.”

 Victoria handed her spear to Cherry, dropped Bill’s backpack and went forward to embrace the woman who appeared to be in shock.
 “I can see we’re going to have a lot to talk about.”

-Jay-Dee slowly lowered his rifle and slung it upside down from his shoulder.
+Jay-Dee slowly lowered his rifle and used the sling to hang it upside down from his shoulder.
 “Who have we got here?”

-“Sam,” the red-haired man said and they shook hands.
+“Glen,” the red-haired man said, and they shook hands.
 “This is Josh and Amber.
-The woman your friend is comforting is Helen.”
+The woman that your friend is comforting is Helen.”
 He turned to Bill and offered his hand.
 “Pleased to meet you, Bill.”